BxCppDev/BxInstallers/README.rst

 	 /opt/swtest/BxSoftware/BxInstall/bayeux-3.5.0
       ..

-      This will setup Bayeux with all its dependencies.
+      This will setup/activate Bayeux with all its dependencies.

    #.
 Any project that needs Bayeux to be built and run must use the above
       procedure.